-We provided Housing Choice Voucher Program rental assistance to 1079 households and paid out \$8,444,380.00 in rental subsidy to landlords.
-One hundred and fourteen households participated in the Family Self Sufficiency Program, of which 53 FSS participants developed savings accounts as a result of an increase in earned income.
-Three households purchased their first home as part of our Homeownership Program and used their FSS escrow funds for a down payment.
-As a partner of the Solutions to End Homelessness Program of Tompkins County, TCAction provided financial assistance and supportive services to 20 households to assist them help stabilize their housing and prevent eviction.
-We also assisted fourteen people in transitioning out of, or avoiding entering a nursing home with rental subsidies from the Nursing Home Transition and Diversion Program.
-Our Supportive Housing for Families Program provided permanent supportive housing to 8 young, pregnant or parenting families experiencing homelessness with safe and stable affordable housing at the Corn Street Apartments.
-Chartwell House provided affordable and safe permanent supportive housing for 18 previously homeless men in substance dependence recovery.
-Magnolia House provided affordable and safe permanent supportive housing for 21 women in recovery who were experiencing homelessness, 8 of whom had young children living with them and another 4 who were working toward reunification with their children.
-In all, TCAction Supportive Housing Programs' service delivery focuses on supporting tenants with Early Head Start/Head Start programming, building life and housing stability skills, securing and maintaining employment, and furthering education goals.
+We provided Housing Choice Voucher Program rental assistance to 1149 households and paid out \$8,847,707.00 in rental subsidy to landlords.
+Two hundred and six households participated in the Family Self Sufficiency Program (FSS), of which 68 FSS participants developed savings accounts as a result of an increase in earned income.
+One household purchased their first home as part of our Homeownership Program and used their FSS escrow funds for a down payment.
+As a partner of the Solutions to End Homelessness Program of Tompkins County, TCAction provided financial assistance and supportive services to 29 households to assist them to stabilize their housing and prevent eviction.
+We also assisted 21 households experiencing homelessness to secure and stabilize in rental housing through the Tenant Based Rental Assistance Program.
+Our Supportive Housing for Families Program provided permanent supportive housing to 6 young, pregnant or parenting families experiencing homelessness with safe and stable affordable housing at the Corn Street Apartments.
+Chartwell House provided affordable and safe permanent supportive housing for 17 previously homeless men in substance dependence recovery.
+Magnolia House provided affordable and safe permanent supportive housing for 17 women, and a child if appropriate, in recovery who were experiencing homelessness prior to move in.
+Our Amici House Supportive Housing Program opened in February 2019 and provides supportive services to 26 young adults and 9 young children experiencing homelessness prior to move in.
+In all TCAction Supportive Housing Programs' service delivery focuses on supporting residents with Early Head Family Services Start/Head Start programming, building life and housing stability skills, securing and maintaining employment, and furthering education goals.
+Our Building Performance Institute certified energy technicians performed energy audits, efficiency upgrades employment, and furthering education goals.
 Our Building Performance Institute certified energy technicians performed energy audits, efficiency upgrades and resident education to save energy for little or no money.
-This year, 45 households with low incomes benefited from our Weatherization Assistance Program.
-Three families made energy improvements through Assisted Home Performance with Energy Star, which provides income-eligible households with a 50% subsidy for efficiency upgrades.
-Through Green Jobs-Green New York twelve additional families from all income levels chose TCAction to complete their home energy assessments.
-Fifty- seven households with low-incomes received electricity reduction measures through TCAction's Empower NY, 21 of these households received Energy Reduction Measures and 36 received Home Performance Measures.
+This year, 35 households with low incomes benefited from our Weatherization Assistance Program.
+Thirty-two households made energy improvements through Assisted Home Performance with Energy Star, Green Jobs-Green New York and/or Building Energy Services fee for service program options.
+Thirty-one households with low-incomes received electricity reduction measures through TCAction's Empower NY at no cost.